kubernetes/enhancements/keps/sig-windows/3636-windows-csi-host-process-pods/README.md

 * Conversion layer - Generated go code in CSI Proxy that transforms client versioned requests to server "version agnostic" requests.
 * CSI Proxy client - The library that CSI Drivers and addons use to connect to the CSI Proxy server.
 * CSI Proxy server - The CSI Proxy binary running in the host node.
+* CSI Proxy v1 - The existing version of CSI Proxy implementing the client/server model.
+* CSI Proxy v2 - The new version of CSI Proxy where it's a go module imported by CSI drivers.

 ## Motivation